Employee Newsletters Are Critical, But Virtually Impossible to Maintain

-But here is the classic problem: You'll tear your hair out trying to "do" a newsletter.
-In fact, any employee assigned to this task will eventually despise it, allow it to drift, miss issues, and eventually dwindle to a stop.
+You'll tear your hair out trying to "do" an employee newsletter or a company newsletter, or any regularly distributed publication that is similar.
+In fact, any employee assigned to this task will eventually despise it, allow it to drift off schedule, begin missing issues, allow it to dwindle, and burnout if they don't.

-If you know someone who has ever tried to assemble a regular on-time newsletter, or you have tried it yourself, then you know how awful a chore it can be.
-Millions of employers have thrown in the towel on the idea of authoring and assembling their own newsletter.
-This is why I created FrontLine Employee.
+If you know someone who has ever tried to assemble a regular on-time employee or company newsletter, or you have tried it yourself, then you know the awful a chore this can be.
+Millions of employers have thrown in the towel on the whole idea of authoring and assembling their own newsletter.

 FrontLine Employee is two pages.
 It comes monthly by e-mail and is editable in MS Word or MS Publisher.
+Or you can receive just the text of employee newsletter articles like you see here.
 These everyday tools are easy to use.
 MS Word (text only) is also available in case you already have a template and only need great articles.
 You can use what we send any way you like.

-FrontLine Employee can also be sent to you as a ready-to-go PDF complete with your name and logo already on it!
-We'll even provide you with a free professionally produced masthead that you can easily apply yourself.
+FrontLine Employee can also be sent to you as a ready-to-use PDF complete with your name and logo already on it if desired!
+We'll provide you with a free professionally produced masthead that you can easily apply yourself.
 (Or, we will do it for you.)

 When Frontline Employee arrives, send it to your employees or add news, messages from the CEO, birthday announcements, company anniversaries, event reminders, or secret recipes that employees want to share!
 It's your newsletter.
 You can work with it any way you like.